 School education minister Vinod Tawde on Saturday announced that the state government would work out a way to grant aid to unaided schools across the state.
 This means, contrary to their status, unaided schools too will receive government aid.
 If this becomes a reality, thousands of teaching and non-teaching staff working in these unaided schools will get their salaries directly from the state government.

-- Maharashtra govt to open 100 international schools
+- Maharashtra govt to form international board for non-English schools

 With the Budget session of the Legislative Assembly under way, Tawde assured the managements and teachers of the unaided schools that they would receive financial aid from the state government soon.
 “Based on the available budgetary provisions, the state government will work out ways to provide financial aid to unaided schools.
 The government is putting in all efforts to save schools that have been suffering due to lack of funds,” Tawde said.